lzptr/VS_Code_ROS/README.md

 "C_Cpp.intelliSenseEngine": "Disabled",
 ```

-This should set up clangd as a intellisense provider for all your project.
+This should set up clangd as a intellisense provider for all your projects.
 If you only want to activate it for this workspace, you could add a settings.json file to your
 catkin workspace inside the centralized .vscode folder.
 But be aware that if you install both extensions, only one intellisense provider is allowed
-to be active.
+to be active globally.
+So you need to disable one intellisense provider globally.

 ## 4) Create Your Package